 Maritime Trading Networks in the Early Bronze Age Gulf Region

 Within the 3rd millennium BC, the Early Bronze Age, extended trading networks are evidenced for the first time, reaching from the eastern Mediterranean to the Indus region.
 Beside land routes, maritime and fluvial waterways seem to be essential for the function of these networks.
 This is evidenced by various sites situated at important nodes of the trading routes in which objects made of exotic raw material like, for instance, carnelian or lapis lazuli have been found.
 Therefore, it can be assumed that especially the region of Mesopotamia and the Gulf functioned as a mediator between east and west.
-In this context, the region of the Musandam peninsula with the Strait of Hormus offers, due to its geostrategic location, optimal conditions for nodes of these trading networks.
+In this context, the region of the south-eastern Arabian Peninsula with the Strait of Hormus offers, due to its geostrategic location, optimal conditions for nodes of these trading networks.
 Material studies conducted in this region indicate strong evidence of contacts between Mesopotamia and the Indus region.
 Besides objects, big tower constructions of the 3rd millennium BC in oases as well as in the coastal region suggest the integration of these sites in extended trading networks.
-However, apart from the site of Tell Abraq (UAE, Sharjah) situated at the western coast of the Musandam peninsula, little is known about the settlements of this period.
+However, apart from the site of Tell Abraq (UAE, Sharjah) situated at the western coast of the Gulf Region, little is known about the settlements of this period.

 Therefore, the settlement of Kalba (UAE, Sharjah), situated in the alluvial plain in the coastal region of the Gulf of Oman holds great potential for further research on the Arabian Peninsula.
 Apart from occupation layers of the 2nd and 1st millennia BC, Early Bronze Age structures, like the remains of a massive tower construction as well as tombs in the vicinity of the site have been attested during investigations in the 1990s.
 However, the questions of the dimension of the site and its geomorphological situation have been left open, due to the small proportion of the excavated area.
 Consequently, systematic investigations of the settlement of Kalba, starting with basic geophysical analyses, are still lacking.
-Especially geophysics offer a great potential for an elementary assessment of the settlement’s function as well as its position on the Musandam peninsula and, moreover, within the framework of 3rd millennium BC trading networks.
+Especially geophysics offer a great potential for an elementary assessment of the settlement’s function as well as its position within the framework of 3rd millennium BC trading networks.

 Geologically, the vicinity of Kalba is influenced by the Semail Ophiolithe complex, situated in the west of the settlement, which resulted from an ocean-continent collision in the late cretaceous.
 Thus, the coastal region of the Gulf of Oman is characterized by maritime and alluvial sediments consisting superficially of igneous rocks, which are transported from seasonal aquiferous Wadis of the western mountains.